kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 u(x,y) = c+\sum_{n=1}^{\infty} c_n\cosh(\frac{n\pi x}{b})\cos(\frac{n\pi y}{b})
 ```

-However, to satisfy Neumann, we also know,
+However, to satisfy Neumann condition, we also know,

 ```{math}
 c=\frac{1}{b} \int_{0}^{b} g(y)dy = 0
 ```

-i.e., the line integral of $g(y)$ along the boundary equals 0 (and it's not a Fourier $\cos$ coefficient for wave number 0)
+i.e., the line integral of $g(y)$ along the boundary equals 0.
+One should notice that, $c$ is an arbitrary constant and it's not a Fourier $\cos$ coefficient for wave number 0 (otherwise, it will violate the Neumann conditions).
+This also implies that if $u$ is a solution, $u+c$ will be a constant as well (where $c$ is an arbitrary constant).

 :::